List of Monogatari episodes: Otorimonogatari

 Otorimonogatari was directed by Tomoyuki Itamura under the chief direction of Akiyuki Shinbo at Shaft, has animation character designs by Akio Watanabe, and features music composed by Satoru Kōsaki.
 Watanabe, Shaft animator Nobuhiro Sugiyama, and Taisuke Iwasaki served as chief animation directors; and the season's scripts were written by Yukito Kizawa of Write Works under the supervision of Shinbo and Shaft.

 The season features two pieces of theme music: one opening theme, and one ending theme.
 "Sono Koe o Oboeteru" (その声を覚えてる), the ending theme, was composed by Satoru Kōsaki, written by Saori Kodama, and sung by Marina Kawano.
 The opening theme, "Mōsō Express" (もうそう♥えくすぷれす, "Delusion Express"), was composed by Satoru Kōsaki, written by Meg Rock, and sung by cast member Kana Hanazawa (Nadeko Sengoku).

 Onimonogatari

 Onimonogatari was directed by Yuki Yase and Tomoyuki Itamura under the chief direction of Akiyuki Shinbo at Shaft, has animation character designs by Akio Watanabe, and features music composed by Satoru Kōsaki.
 Watanabe, Shaft animator Nobuhiro Sugiyama, and Taisuke Iwasaki served as chief animation directors; and the season's scripts were written by Muneo Nakamoto of Write Works under the supervision of Shinbo and Shaft.

 The season features two pieces of theme music: one opening theme, and one ending theme.
 "Sono Koe o Oboeteru" (その声を覚えてる), from Otorimonogatari, was again used as the ending theme.
 The opening theme, "white lies", was composed by Mito and written by Meg Rock.
-This season features one of two instances in which a member of the female cast did not sing the opening theme, in both instances being Shinobu Oshino's voice actress Maaya Sakamoto.
+This season features one of three instances in which a member of the female cast did not sing the opening theme, all instances being Shinobu Oshino's voice actress Maaya Sakamoto.